 As noted previously, the total income of the OASDI program currently exceeds total expenditures by a substantial margin.
 As a result, the assets of the combined trust funds are increasing rapidly.
-Under the intermediate alternative II assumptions, this accumulation is expected to end about 16 years after the turn of the century, when the cost of the program increases with the retirement of the "baby-boom" generation.
-Thereafter, the tax rates scheduled in present law are expected to be insufficient to cover program expenditures and it will be necessary to use interest earnings and to redeem assets held by the combined OASI and DI Trust Funds to make up the shortfall.
+Under the intermediate alternative II assumptions, tax income is expected to exceed expenditures for about 12 years after the turn of the century, when the cost of the program will have started to increase with the retirement of the "baby-boom" generation.
+Thereafter, the tax rates scheduled in present law are expected to be insufficient to cover program expenditures and it will be necessary to use interest earned by the combined OASI and DI Trust Funds to make up the shortfall.
+Total income, including interest earnings, is expected to exceed expenditures through about 2018.
+Thereafter, it will be necessary to redeem assets to make up the shortfall.
 The resulting pattern of combined OASI and DI assets, expressed as a percentage of annual expenditures, is illustrated in the following chart under each of the three alternative sets of assumptions.

-At the beginning of 1993, the combined assets of the OASI and DI Trust Funds represented about 107 percent of combined annual expenditures estimated for the year.
-Under alternatives I and II, this ratio would increase rapidly for at least the next 20 years.
-Based on the intermediate assumptions, assets would accumulate to a peak of 298 percent of expenditures in 2015, and would then decline steadily until exhaustion in the year 2036.
-Based on the intermediate estimates in last year's report, the peak fund ratio for the combined funds was estimated to be 334 percent.
-Under alternative I, assets would level off temporarily at about 650 percent of annual expenditures before continuing to climb to the level of about 10 years' expenditures by the year 2070.
-The pattern under alternative III is similar to that under alternative II, except the maximum level is lower (126 percent) and is reached sooner (1997), and exhaustion occurs earlier (2017).
-For OASI and DI, separately, the peak fund ratios based on the intermediate assumptions are 432 and 35 percent, respectively, in this year's report and 434 percent and 41 percent, respectively, in last year's report.
-The following table summarizes these projections for OASI, DI, and the combined trust funds under the three sets of assumptions for the period 1993 through 2070.
+At the beginning of 1994, the combined assets of the OASI and DI Trust Funds represented about 116 percent of combined annual expenditures estimated for the year.
+Under alternatives I and II, this ratio would increase rapidly for at least the next 15 years.
+Based on the intermediate assumptions, assets would accumulate to a peak of 241 percent of expenditures in 2012, and would then decline steadily until exhaustion in the year 2029.
+Based on the intermediate estimates in last year's report, the peak fund ratio for the combined funds was estimated to be 298 percent and the year of exhaustion was estimated to be 2036.
+For OASI and DI, separately, the peak fund ratios based on the intermediate assumptions are 361 and 23 percent, respectively, in this year's report and 432 percent and 35 percent, respectively, in last year's report.
+The following table summarizes the projections in this year's report for OASI, DI, and the combined trust funds under the three sets of assumptions for the period 1994 through 2070.